Resources

 Can I track more than one swimmer?

 The Free plan is for trying PB Pathway with one swimmer.
-Pro Parent unlocks multiple swimmer profiles.
+Pro unlocks multiple swimmer profiles.

 Related resources